Francoquattrochi/Francoquattrochi/README.md

 Hi 👋 My name is Franco Quattrochi
 ==================================

-4th Year UoT Student
+UoT Graduate
 --------------------

-I've had a passion for programming and creating things over the years, currently studying at the University of Toronto with a focus in computer science and math.
+I've had a passion for programming and creating things over the years, recently graduated from the University of Toronto with a focus in computer science and math.
 Always love learning new things and new technologies

 * 🌍  I'm based in Toronto